-A native of Miami, Tenor Russell Thomas is quickly establishing himself as one of the most exciting vocal and dramatic talents on the international opera and concert scene, most recently as the First-Prize winner of the prestigious “Viñas Competition” in Barcelona (First Prize, Audience Favorite and Best Tenor) and at the “Competizione dell’Opera” in Dresden.
+Tenor Russell Thomas, the Atlanta Symphony Orchestra’s 2014-2015 Artist in Residence, is quickly establishing himself as one of the most exciting vocal and dramatic talents on the international opera and concert scene.

-Russell Thomas’ current season begins with concert performances of Adams’ GOSPEL ACCORDING TO THE OTHER MARY at the Ravinia Festival and of Verdi’s I MASNADIERI with Washington Concert Opera, followed by the tenor’s Deutsche Oper Berlin debut in the title-role of Verdi’s DON CARLO, Andres in WOZZECK with the Metropolitan Opera, the title-role in THE TALES OF HOFFMANN with the Seattle Opera and the Prince in RUSALKA with Opera North Carolina.
-In concert, Mr. Thomas will sing Beethoven’s SYMPHONY No. 9 with the New York Philharmonic and Alan Gilbert, MESSIAH with the National Symphony, DAS LIED VON DER ERDE and Verdi’s MESSA DA REQUIEM with the New Jersey Symphony.
-Future projects include returns to the Canadian Opera Company and to the Cincinnati Opera.
+Mr. Thomas’ last season began with concert performances of Adams’ “The Gospel According To The Other Mary” at the Ravinia Festival and of Verdi’s I Masnadieri with Washington Concert Opera, followed by the tenor’s Deutsche Oper Berlin debut in the title-role of Verdi’s Don Carlo, Andres in Wozzeck with the Metropolitan Opera, the title-role in THE Tales Of Hoffmann with the Seattle Opera and the Prince in Rusalka with Opera North Carolina.
+In concert, Mr. Thomas sang Beethoven’s Symphony No. 9 with the New York Philharmonic and Alan Gilbert as well as with the Mostly Mozart Festival and Gianadrea Noseda, Messiah with the National Symphony, Das Lied Von Der Erde and Verdi’s Messa Da Requiem with the New Jersey Symphony.